Approximate Ridesharing of Personal Vehicles Problem: Introduction

-In general, the ridesharing problem is NP-hard as it is a generalization of the vehicle routing problem (VRP) and Dial-A-Ride problem (DARP)~\cite{TRBM19-M}.
-A common approach for solving the ridesharing problem is to use a Mixed Integer Programming (MIP) formulation and solve it by an exact method or heuristics~\cite{PNAS17-AM,GECCO12-H,VLDBE14-H}.
-MIP based exact algorithms are time consuming and not practical for large-scale ridesharing, so most previous studies rely on (meat)heuristics or focus on simplified ridesharing for large instances~\cite{TRBM11-A,CCIE16-J,ESA15-S}.
-The optimization goals of the ridesharing problem are typically classified into two categories: \textit{operational objectives} and \textit{quality-related objectives}~\cite{TRBM19-M}.
-Operational objectives are system-wide optimizing goals, such as maximizing the number of matched (served) trips and minimizing the total travel time of all vehicles. whereas quality-related objectives focus on the performance from the individual (driver/passenger) perspective, such as minimizing the waiting time of each individual passenger and maximizing the cost saving of the passengers.
-Some variants and mathematical formulation of ridesharing problem come from the well studied DARP.
-A literature review on DARP can be found in~\cite{AOR17-M}.
-For the ridesharing problem, we refer readers to literature surveys and reviews~\cite{TRBM12-A,TRBM13-F,TRBM19-M}.
+In general, the ridesharing problem is a generalization of the vehicle routing problem (VRP) and Dial-A-Ride problem (DARP)~\cite{TRBM19-M}, and thus, it is NP-hard.
+Mixed Integer Programming (MIP) formulation combined with exact methods or heuristics to solve the MIP formulation have been used to solve the ridesharing problem~\cite{PNAS17-AM,GECCO12-H,VLDBE14-H}.
+The MIP based approach is time consuming and not practical for the ridesharing of large scale.
+Most previous works use (meta)heuristics or study the simplified ridesharing for large instances~\cite{TRBM11-A,CCIE16-J,PNAS14-S,ESA15-S}.
+There are two types of optimization goals in ridesharing: {\em operational objectives} and {\em quality-related objectives}~\cite{TRBM19-M}.
+The operational objectives are to optimize system-wide optimization performances such as maximizing the number of matched/served trips and minimizing the total travel distance/time of all vehicles.
+The quality-related objectives are to improve the satisfactions of individuals (drivers/passengers), such as minimizing the waiting time of each individual passenger and maximizing the cost saving of the drivers/passengers.
+This is done in first-come first-serve manner for ridesharing service users and is usually achieved by agent-based or decentralized approach by simulating the interaction between passenger ride-requests and driver ride-services (e.g.~\cite{CCGRID18-B,TRCET14-F,TRCET16-N}).
+The decentralized approach may be good for providing service to users, but it lacks the ability to achieve operational objectives which optimize system performance.
+The centralized approach, using MIP or heuristics, can achieve system-wide optimization goals as a whole (approximately for large instances).
+A number of variants and mathematical formulations of the ridesharing problem are derived from DARP and a review on DARP can be found in~\cite{AOR17-M}.
+Readers may refer to~\cite{TRBM12-A,TRBM13-F,TRBM19-M} for literature surveys and reviews on the ridesharing problem.